 I do three standing bows down to the earth at the end.
 Feels very good for body to bow.

-I’m not usually aware of the last 5 minutes but if I find myself wondering when the timer will go off, it’s another nonessential thought.
+I’m not usually aware of the last five minutes, but if I find myself wondering when the timer will go off, it’s another nonessential thought.

 Nothing special.
 A lot that can’t be put in words.

 I almost always spend the first five minutes or so working with my posture, breathing and settling in.
 As I sit this becomes less of what I’m working with.
-Usually I spend the next ten minutes sort of thinking.
-My internal clock will tell me I’m half way through the thirty minutes and I get more serious about sitting and not just sitting there.
+Usually I spend the next 10 minutes sort of thinking.
+My internal clock will tell me I’m half way through the 30 minutes, and I get more serious about sitting and not just sitting there.
 The second part is more of a settling down, clearing out, easy steady breathing of body and mind.
-It’s also a good time to check in with how I am in my body, emotions and consciousness.
-It’s one of the most important things I do all day even though I don’t have anything to show for it.
+It’s also a good time to check in with how I am in my body, emotions, and consciousness.
+It’s one of the most important things I do all day, even though I don’t have anything to show for it.